 Nested optimization problems

-In this tutorial we explain how to write a nested optimization problem, where an upper problem uses the results from the optimization of a lower subproblem.
+The purpose of this tutorial is to show how to solve a nested optimization problem, where an upper problem uses the results from the optimization of a lower subproblem.

 To model the problem, we define a user-defined operator to handle the decomposition of the lower problem inside the upper one.
 Finally, we show how to improve the performance by using a cache that avoids resolving the lower problem.